-The ability to leverage a well structure spa services menu (low, med and high margin services) is best exemplified by revenue management techniques.
-In simplest terms, using dynamic availability, reducing the list of services of available (highest margin) during peak times has a tremendous impact on profitability.
+The ability to leverage a well structured spa services menu (low, med and high margin services) is best exemplified by revenue management techniques.
+In simplest terms, using dynamic availability, reducing the list of services available (highest margin) during peak times has a tremendous impact on profitability.
 Even with the same number of services booked (by the same treatment providers) the resulting boost in bottom-line performance can exceed 25%.
-It also tends to push more bookings in to non-peak times that would otherwise go unsold.
+It also tends to push more bookings into non-peak times that would otherwise go unsold.

 Compensate Employees to Deliver on your Values